-Award-winning creative technology company, Y Media Labs celebrates their 10th year anniversary with an impressive letter that explains the whole story, right from the start, where “Steve”s email triggered everything.
+Award-winning creative technology company, Y Media Labs, celebrates its 10-year anniversary with an impressive letter which explains their whole story, right from the start, where Steve Jobs’ email triggered everything.
 From creating Japan’s first billion-dollar app to gather wondrous comments from the most important presses such as Wall Street Journal and Forbes, Y Media Labs is proud of its story for good reasons.

 So, let them tell their story, here;

 In 2009, about the time real GDP and industrial production hit bottom, we had a big idea — a belief that this device called the “iPhone” would change the world.

 We sensed Apple’s App Store was about to change the customer experience in ways never seen before.
 More brands were investing in digital work.
 CMOs were shifting from ads to apps.
 The App Store carried untapped potential for digital-first campaigns and very few agencies were doubling down on digital.
 We were resolved to build an agency with mobile at its foundation.

 Our office was in the heart of Silicon Valley.
 Our entrepreneurial grit was what Sand Hill Road investors were scouting for.
 But we still heard “no” from investors more than 21 times.

 So 10 years ago, we bootstrapped Y Media Labs.

 Things started off terribly.
 We were a mess.
 If we were fortunate enough to win a client bid, we’d struggle with strategy and execution.
 We poured everything into this upstart venture, and meanwhile our personal relationships with family and friends were suffering.